3DRudder/3DRudderPython/index.md

 ## Built with

 ### Integrated Development Environment
-* This programm was coded with Python.
+* This program was coded with Python.

 ### Language
 * Python 3.5.2